How the course programme works

 Part 1 Basic control skills driving lessons

 During the part 1 lessons you are looking to develop a certain sensitivity and precision in the way you co-ordinate your eyes, hands and feet to get the car to physically do what you want it to do.
-This will only be achieved through a lot of repetition of movement and concentration on how it feels when you have got it right.
-By the end of part 1 your clutch control, gear changing, steering, signalling and observational checks should almost be automatic requiring little conscious effort.
+This will only be achieved by you directing your own body with feedback from your sensors on how it feels when you have got it right without unnecessary input from your instructor.
+By the end of part 1 your clutch control, gear changing, steering, signaling and observational checks should almost be automatic requiring little conscious effort.
+The less you involve your theoretical conscious mind the better.
+Instead rely on your instincts.
 You could call these your basic control skills.